 Why won’t a service start after a reboot?

 Common reasons include dependencies not starting in time, incorrect startup type, or a bad service account.
 Check the Event Viewer, verify dependencies, and confirm the logon credentials.
+How to set up a certificate authority in windows server 2016 step by step guide 2026

 How do I check a service’s dependencies?